 - Can you think of any examples on your own?

-The tricky part about irregular verbs is that you just have to practice and memorize them.
+The tricky part about irregular verbs is that you must practice and memorize them.
 There are no set rules to help you!

 The good news is that the more you see them and use them yourself, the easier they are to remember.